 - what are they struggling with the most?
 How does your product help them fix their problem?

-- who can you help the most with your product / service?
+- who can you help the most with your product or service?
 Why?
 How?

 Once you’re able to answer these questions, you’re able to laser in on your ideal buyer and what they’re searching for, literally.

-Lastly, the only keywords that matter are the ones your ideal buyer is using
+3. The only keywords that matter are the ones your ideal buyer uses

 What’s the biggest takeaway you’ve learned from this post?
 Leave us a comment below with your thoughts!